 Evelyn died peacefully at 9.45 pm on Sunday 30th January, 2011.

-If you are caring for a family member with dementia, or if you are simply interested in finding out more about dementia, here are two books I recommend.
-I found both of them extremely helpful.
+If you are caring for a family member with dementia, or if you are simply interested in finding out more about dementia, you may find the following books helpful.

 The Simplicity of Dementia: A Guide for Family and Carers.
 Huub Buijssen.
 Jessica Kingsley Publishers, London and Philadelphia.
 2005.